Nielsen Fieldhouse

-The Einar Nielsen Fieldhouse was a multi-purpose arena in the western United States, located in Salt Lake City, Utah.
+The Einar Nielsen Fieldhouse is a multi-purpose arena in the western United States, located in Salt Lake City, Utah.
 Opened in 1939 on the University of Utah campus, it was the home venue of Utes basketball for thirty years, and was formally dedicated on the night of Tuesday, January 9, 1940.

 The fieldhouse hosted a pair of first round games of the 23-team NCAA tournament in 1968, and high school basketball state tournaments.
 It was succeeded as the primary indoor venue on campus by the Jon M. Huntsman Center, which opened in late 1969 as the Special Events Center.

 In 1951, David Orton Maxfield completed the sculpture "Teamwork", depicting three football players in the midst of a play, as part of the completion of his Master of Arts degree at Utah.
 The school's head football coach Jack Curtice consulted on the authenticity of the action and uniforms.
 The sculpture was installed on the west side of Nielsen Fieldhouse, where it remains to this day.